 Why should you use digital marketing for personal injury lawyers?

 Digital marketing has become an increasingly popular strategy for businesses that are looking to target the modern audience and generate revenue, especially personal injury law firms.

-Because, as of June 2020, there were 60,500 searches for Car Accident Lawyers in the US (by the way, how many of these queries did you get?).
-If you need a hyperlocal number, there were 200 searches for “Car Accident Lawyer” in Suffolk County, New York.
+Because, as of Jan 2024, there were 27,100 monthly searches for Car Accident Lawyers in the US (by the way, how many of these queries did you get?).
+If you need a hyperlocal number, there were 1000 searches for “Car Accident Lawyer” in Houston, Texas.

 Let’s take a look at search interest in “personal injury lawyer” on google over 12 months.